TLC: Tables, Ladders & Chairs (2020): Storylines

 For several weeks, vignettes of a mystery woman claiming to be "untouchable" were shown on episodes of SmackDown.
 Following a five-month hiatus, Carmella was revealed as the mystery woman on the October 2 episode and reverted to being a heel.
 She did not have any physical confrontations until the November 6 episode when she appeared and attacked SmackDown Women's Champion Sasha Banks after Banks had successfully defended her title.
 Over the next two weeks, Carmella continued her attacks on Banks, who returned the favor on the November 27 episode by attacking Carmella during her backstage vignette.
 The following week, a title match between the two was scheduled for TLC.
 Before the event, the two faced each other in an impromptu championship match on the December 11 episode of SmackDown where Banks was disqualified after continuously attacking Carmella in the corner past the referee's five-count; although Carmella won, Banks retained as titles do not change hands by disqualification unless stipulated.

+On the November 16 episode of Raw, The New Day (Kofi Kingston and Xavier Woods) defeated The Hurt Business (Cedric Alexander and Shelton Benjamin) to retain the Raw Tag Team Championship.
+A rematch the following week ended in a double countout, but when the match restarted, The New Day were able to retain.
+On the November 30 episode, Alexander defeated Woods.
+The following week, Kingston defeated Benjamin, but was defeated by Alexander immediately afterwards.
+On December 10, another title match between the two teams was scheduled for TLC.

 Event

 Pre-show

-During the TLC: Tables, Ladders & Chairs Kickoff pre-show, an eight-man tag team match occurred, which saw the team of Big E, Daniel Bryan, Chad Gable, and Otis facing the team of King Corbin, Intercontinental Champion Sami Zayn, Cesaro and Shinsuke Nakamura.
+During the TLC: Tables, Ladders & Chairs Kickoff pre-show, an eight-man tag team match occurred, which saw the team of Big E, Daniel Bryan, Chad Gable, and Otis facing the team of King Corbin, Intercontinental Champion Sami Zayn, Cesaro, and Shinsuke Nakamura.
 In the end, Big E avoided Zayn's Helluva Kick attempt and performed the Big Ending on him to win the match.